 A common question I get asked is ‘what is the difference between wrinkle relaxers and dermal fillers’?

-People also still associate the trout pout lips and a frozen lower face with injectables however this could not be further from the truth.
+People also still associate the trout pout lips and a frozen lower face with anti-wrinkle injectables however this could not be further from the truth.

 WHAT ARE WRINKLE RELAXERS?